You Can Now Convert Amex Points to Alaska Miles

 Aer Lingus A321neo LR Business Class.
 Photo: Aer Lingus.

 When redeeming Alaska miles on most partner airlines, you won’t pay any fuel or carrier surcharges – just the third-party taxes and a small partner award booking fee.
 The exceptions to this are redemptions on British Airways, Hainan Airlines and Icelandair.
-(Also note that Icelandair typically only makes Economy awards available.)
+(Note that you’ll typically only find Icelandair Economy Class awards available, and not premium cabin seats.)

 Alaska’s wide variety of partner airlines opens up plenty of opportunities for booking reward flights that Australians wouldn’t otherwise get access to.
 But even booking Qantas flights via Alaska Airlines Mileage Plan is often worthwhile because it’s cheaper than booking through Qantas Frequent Flyer.